Game of Drones: interview with Stephen O’Malley

 You mentioned beauty, and it’s kind of evident that you have rediscovered beauty now, with putting forward two albums with warmer tones, warm-coloured covers, a title like “Life Metal”… With Attila Csihar as the singer, Sunn O))) was definitely a darker entity.

-Since we did “Monoliths and Dimensions” in 2009, I finally found the courage to admit that Sunn O))) is very alive and very essential and a positive experience in my life, rather than having to deal with these other concepts of morbidity, depression and violence.
-I’d been at that stage a long time and I think that “Monoliths and Dimensions” worked with that in a more complex ways than “Life Metal”.
-But it only has to do with the title!
-We give that title and our audience is so open to what we’re doing.
-This is a true honour that the public is so open to our ideas and our self-interpretation and presentation that they accept it.
-So, you accept now we have finally come to this place.
-And it only has to do with a few words.
+Since we did “Monoliths and Dimensions” in 2009, I finally found the courage to do with a few words.
 It’s really interesting.
 The music is our life and it’s very alive as well, there’s no denying that.
 I haven’t defined it and I don’t know if I would define it so much.
 We’re presenting another possible point of view of this abstract work that we have worked on for decades.
 I think it’s very genuine and it’s something we share within the group – this point of view.
 Somehow, we have been articulating it this year in a way that’s definitely different from the past but also in way is accepted by the public and I’m very grateful for that.

 You and Greg are both instrumentalists.
 You have deployed a whole array of vocalists in Sunn O))) during your career.
-How do you decide who to use and whether to use vocals at all?
+How do you decide who to use vocals at all?
 There’s none on “Pyroclasts”, for example.

 It’s different in each individual’s case, of course.
-And it’s also not quite right to talk about “using someone”.
-Sometimes it is: Attila would often say to me in the past: use me like an instrument.
-Direct me where you want.
-I wasn’t able to do that very well, to be honest.
-My individual approach within Sunn O))) as a kind of artistic director was always: You are here, that’s enough.
+And it’s also not quite right tor was always: You are here, that’s enough.
 You participate in this activity and that’s enough.
 So with vocalists it’s in some ways the same thing as with instrumentalists.
 It’s about the personality, being involved in this group activity which is important.
 Their style, their talent, their passion.

 We recently worked with this incredible musician Petra Haden (Haden was already a guest musician on Sunn O)))’s “ØØ Void” album in 2000 – T.P.) live on stage.
 She was an amazing vocalist and it was really spontaneous.
-I played a “Pyroclasts” piece in Los Angeles live with her, and that piece is amazing because in some ways it’s very simple but it’s so open that we can invite guests in just to participate in the Sunn O))) experience.
-And it doesn’t really require much preparation, it’s just purely about the moment.
-And it was wide open for her.
-With Hildur Guðnadóttir’s performance on “Life Metal” we were creative in a compositional way I proposed this poetry to her to work with and we talked a lot about the style of the duophonic melodic structure that she worked with performing that, and then she just approached the album.
-Of course, she’s working with some of the overtones of feedback in other instruments and being an accompanyist to that kind of thing.
-That was a bit more structured, the way we worked together.
+I played a “Pyroclasts” piece in Los Angeles live with her, and that piece is amazing because in some ways it’s very simple but it’s so open that we can invite guests in just together.

 And of course with Scott Walker it’s that he composed the music and the vocals, so we were his instrumentalists.
 So, it’s really different with each person, but our approach is quite open.
 There might be some exchange about technical side of things but it’s like if you’re there, then you participate.